LUMC/fastq-filter/deriving_mean_quality.rst

     Phred_{average} = - 10 * ^{10}log \left(P_{average} \right)

-The entire formula for calculating the average score from the base qualities.
+The entire formula for calculating the average phred score from the base qualities.

 .. math::